The photographer who rejected racism in the American south

 "It really is a unique record of citizens from this region."

-His photographs are not only unusual for the diverse range of people in them but also because more than a few of his subjects seem to be enjoying themselves.
+people in them but also because more than a few of his subjects seem to

-"Often at the end of a sequence of pictures, you see people smiling, laughing, throwing their heads back," explains McCarty.
+be enjoying themselves."Often at the end of a sequence of pictures, you see people smiling, laughing, throwing their heads back," explains McCarty.
 "These comfortable and candid poses were a real hallmark of Mangum's style."

 It's not clear if Mangum took these photographs for any political purpose or if he was hoping the images would send a message to those in power who were pushing the segregationist agenda.
 But photography was being used as a tool for change at that time.